1. You’re waiting for them to ‘do the right thing.

 9. You prefer to keep ‘thinking things through’ than take action.

-Trying to think things out to the nth degree though, keeps you in situations long past their sell-by-date.
-It also exacerbates anxiety and self-doubt because you’re not allowing you to live fully.
+Trying to think things out to the nth degree, though, keeps you in situations long past their sell-by date.
+It also exacerbates anxiety and self-doubt because you’re not allowing yourself to live fully.

 10. You think saying ‘I love you’ is the action or enough to justify continuing the relationship.

-11. You believe that if you love enough, this is a huge contribution, so you focus on directing your feelings at Mr/Miss Unavailable to try to make them become emotionally available.
+11. You believe loving enough is a huge contribution, so you focus on directing your feelings at Mr/Miss Unavailable to try to make them become emotionally available.

 12. You have little or no boundaries.

 You might not call it that, and instead, possibly see it as ‘unconditional love’ and ‘fighting for your relationship’.
 However, if avoiding conflict, criticism, rejection, disappointment, and abandonment dictates who you’re with and whether you stay or go, you’re living on crumbs as a result of busting your boundaries.
-If you would be whatever someone wants you to be or tolerate whatever comes your way if it means ‘winning’, avoiding something else or them staying, you’re settling for less than what you need, desire and deserve.
+If you’d be whatever someone wants you to be or tolerate whatever comes your way if it means ‘winning’, avoiding something else, or their staying, you’re settling for less than what you need, desire, and deserve.

 Whatever you’re prepared to settle for is what you’re going to get.
 By addressing your own pattern and becoming more of who you really are, you will raise your standards.